Corporate Training

 What to measure once it is live

 Do not judge the video on views.
-Judge it on behavioral metrics — the difference vs PDF is that video gives you honest, high-resolution data.
+Judge it on behavioral metrics.
+The difference vs PDF is that video gives you honest, high-resolution data.

 • Average watch time.
 If the video runs three minutes and average watch time is 1:40, you have a drop-off problem around the ninety-second mark.
 Look at that frame; that is where the script lost the room.